 Phlox plants are small and compact, growing just 8-10 inches tall.
 They have bright colored blossoms in shades of red, purple, scarlet, yellow, and white, some with a flirty eye.

 Phlox looks great wherever you put them on display.
 Try them in a sunny flowerbed.
 Or, grow Phlox in windowsill planters, or containers on your patio or deck.
 They are good as cut flowers, too.

-Phlox are grown from seeds.
+Phlox plants are grown from seeds.
 Directly sow Phlox seeds into your flower garden after all danger of frost has past.

 For earlier spring blooms, start seeds indoors six to eight weeks before the last frost.

 How to Grow Phlox Plants:

 Phlox plants like full sun.
 They prefer rich, loose, well draining soil.
 Mix plenty of compost into the garden space prior to planting.
 Add a general purpose fertilizer when planting them, then once a month after that.